Frequently Asked Questions

 - How do I transition my horse into and out of a grazing muzzle?

 - I have more questions!

-How do I assemble and use your products?
+How do I assemble and use GG Equine products?

 Check out our video tutorial page; an ever-growing clearinghouse for all of our how-to guides and step-by-step videos.
-This includes The Complete GG Equine Set-Up Guide, which takes you through the entire process of attaching straps to muzzles, muzzles to halters, etc. We are also trying to put the relevant video tutorial on every product page.
-You can also check our YouTube channel for the latest tips, hacks, and how-to videos.
+This includes The Complete GG Equine Set-Up Guide, which walks you through the entire process of attaching straps to muzzles, muzzles to halters, etc. You will also find a relevant video on every product page.
+Subscribe to our YouTube channel for the latest tips, hacks, and how-to videos.

 What makes GreenGuard different than other grazing muzzles?

-The simple answer is "so the horse can breathe."
-The square shape of the muzzle and lower corners allow for unobstructed breathing through the nostrils.
-The fact that it holds its shape keeps the sides of the muzzle from collapsing in on the horse's nose.
-Think less claustrophobic!
-In addition to more breathing room, this also makes rubbing much less of an issue.
+The simple answer is "breatheability."
+The muzzle's square shape and lower corners allow horses to breathe freely and without obstructions.
+The sturdy material keeps the sides of the muzzle from folding in on the horse's nose like canvas muzzles.
 Read more about the unique design here.

 Will the muzzle rub?

 As long as the muzzle is sized and fitted correctly, it should not rub.
 The material it is made of does not retain moisture, which is a primary cause of rubbing in other muzzle brands.